sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Change probability is high as those capabilities change as much as regulation changes.
 The impact of such changes has a ripple effect on the whole organization and affects ESDC’s reputation to keep up with citizen demands while maintaining its fiduciary responsibility.

-As well, other types of risks should be taken into account, e.g. related to:
+As well, other types of risks should be taken into account, e.g., related to:

 - **Implementation** – Unexpected delays, technology immaturity, user resistance to adopt the new system, etc.
 - **Intellectual Property** – Compliance with licencing requirements, inability to make specific business or technological decisions due to licencing constraints, etc.